spchinazo/search-inside-a-book/DOCUMENTATION.md

 - **Basic UI**: Prioritized backend functionality over complex frontend
 - **Local development**: Optimized for local Docker environment
 - **File-based approach**: No database dependency for core functionality
+- **PostgreSQL availability**: While PostgreSQL is available in the Docker environment (127.0.0.1:5432, publicala_user/publicala_password, publicala_db), it was not utilized in favor of the JSON approach

 ### Trade-offs and Compromises
 - **Search complexity**: Implemented basic relevance scoring instead of ML-based ranking
 - **Data storage**: Chose JSON file over database for simplicity and portability
+- **Database migrations**: Created but not used - available for future database integration
+- **PostgreSQL utilization**: Despite PostgreSQL being available in the Docker environment, chose JSON approach for immediate functionality
 - **Caching**: Deferred Redis implementation for MVP
 - **Security**: Basic input sanitization without advanced security features
 - **Monitoring**: No APM implementation in current version